MarcelSunyer/AmarilloEngine/index.md

 - Camera component, mouse pick & frustum culling
 - Resource Management

+## Scripting Capabilities

+Our scripting system is built on the foundation of C++, providing a familiar and robust language for game developers.
+You can create, modify, and manage scripts effortlessly, thanks to the seamless integration of the ImGuiTextEditor.
+This user-friendly interface makes coding a breeze and facilitates a smooth development experience.

+#### Dynamic Link Library (DLL) Compilation

+The scripts you create are compiled into dynamic link libraries (.dll), enabling efficient execution and runtime flexibility.
+This compilation process ensures that your scripts seamlessly integrate with the game engine, allowing for real-time updates and changes without the need for a full application restart.

 ## Controls

 - While Right clicking, “WASD” fps-like movement and free look around must be enabled